 in a succinct summary the meaning of the gospel that follows.

 "In the beginning," followed by symbols of creation, light,

 and darkness (1:1-2), takes us back to Genesis and the first

 creation saga, except that this is the time before creation

 (cf. 17:5), which comes later (1:3).

-not one thing came into being.
-What has come into
+and without him not one thing came into being.
+What has come

-There is no cosmic dualism, no "bad" creation, and no "remote
+incarnation occurred.
+There is no cosmic dualism, no "bad" creation,

-control" of the world by God through a descending ladder
+and no "remote control" of the world by God through a descending

 is committed to care of the creation to such an extent that